sambit77/Redis-Caching-Spring/README.md

 # Redis-Caching-Spring

-## About Application: IF user makes  back to back api call within 5 seconds for a particular user Id the response will not be queried from database rather fromcache <br>
+## About Application: IF user makes  back to back api call within 5 seconds for a particular user Id the response will not be queried from database rather from cache memory <br>

 ### Step-1 Install and run Redis on your system (OSX) <br>